shred/acme4j/src/site/markdown/usage/certificate.md

 Instead of loading the original CSR, you can also generate a new one.
 So renewing a certificate is basically the same as requesting a new certificate.

+If `registration.requestCertificate(csr)` throws an `AcmeUnauthorizedException`, the authorizations of some or all involved domains have expired.
+In this case, you need to go through the [authorization](./authorization.html) process again, before requesting the renewed certificate.

 ## Revocation

 To revoke a certificate, just invoke the respective method: